AI & Agents

 Agents access files across sessions by storing them in external cloud storage and reading them back at the start of each new session.
 During session 1, the agent saves output files to a named workspace.
 During session 2, the agent lists workspace contents and downloads relevant files to restore context.
 The files persist in cloud storage regardless of whether the agent is running.

 Yes.
 The OpenAI Agents SDK supports MCP servers as tool sources.
-Add Fast.io's MCP server (mcp.fast.io) to your agent configuration and it gets access to 251 file operation tools, including uploads, downloads, folder management, sharing, and AI-powered document search.
+Point MCPServerStreamableHTTP at https://mcp.fast.io/mcp (or https://mcp.fast.io/mcp/key with a Bearer token) and the agent gets the 19 named-mode tools, including upload, storage, find, share, fileshare, and Ripley via the ai tool (ask).
 This approach requires less custom code than building individual function tools.

 Related Resources